jelle619/cahcaw.nl/3_7_Leverage.md

 ---

-We were safe, but there was one more thing to do - inform our central land owner of this development (the mail I sent is a summary of this page, which isn't too interesting).
-Their response was as follows:
+We were safe, but there was one more thing to do - inform our central land owner of this development.
+He was understandably still on edge.
+But, given the previous offer of us buying this useless plot of land, he was still willing to cooperate given the condition that we don't back out.

-## 30.09.22

-*Dear Filip, Mike
-The fact stays that ""strangers"", Filip and Mike, which aren't authorized, illegitimately made use of someone else's property, which is forbidden for you!
-At the time I permitted the treehouse until summer 2022, after which you had to clean everything up and not enter the property anymore.
-However, then you seemed interested to buy this property, until law enforcement messed everything up.
-Now it turns out, after havig contact with the municipality, you guys want a postponement and wait for a response from the municipality.
-Let's say this is in your favor, that means you want to buy the land.
-Assume that this has been fully worked out on your side.
-Is the law enforcement aware that we are in conflict with the end date of 1 November, and all the consequences?
-We shouldn't use this development to just buy time.
-Yours kindly,
-███*

 ---